High Efficiency Heat Pumps

 How Heat Pumps Work

-Heat pump technology is not new as it has been used in Europe for decades where they have been faced with high energy costs.
 A heat pump uses technology similar to a refrigerator or freezer to heat or cool your building.
-A heat pump is highly efficient because instead of creating heat, it use electric power to move heat from one place to another in the same manner your refrigerator extracts heat from the inside and expels it to the back of the fridge.
-The result is that it can heat or cool your building more efficiently and see the results in your energy costs.
+A heat pump is highly efficient because instead of creating heat, it uses electric power to move heat from one place to another, in the same manner your refrigerator extracts heat from the inside and expels it to the back of the fridge.
+Heat pumps can heat or cool your building up to three times more efficiently than conventional HVAC, and you’ll see the results in your energy costs.

 Benefits of Heat Pumps

 While many people think of heat pumps as solutions for cooling they provide a significant benefit for heating as well.
 In Northern New England, the number of days needed for heating are typically twice that of the number of days needed for cooling.
-Heat pump efficiencies exceed 300% throughout most of the heating season with many systems maintain high efficiencies and output in temperatures as low as -17°F. Oil and propane systems are usually around 85-95% and electric baseboard 100%.
+Heat pump efficiencies exceed 300% throughout most of the heating season with many systems maintaining high efficiencies and output in temperatures as low as -20°F. Oil and propane systems are usually around 85-95% efficient and electric baseboard 100%.

-Your heat pump also has the ability to extract heat from inside your building and transfer it outside (in exactly the same way as a fridge works).
-The term “Air Conditioning” is more commonly used for the cooling cycle or function of your heat pump.
-A heat pump dehumidifies the air as it cools resulting in a much more comfortable environment, and there is no need to empty the reservoir of water as your heat pump is has a permanent drain to the outside.
-A heat pump is extremely quiet unlike traditional air conditioners.
+Your heat pump also has the ability to switch instantly from heating to cooling.
+Heat pumps extract heat from inside your building and transfer it outside, much like a refrigerator.
+A heat pump dehumidifies the air as it cools, resulting in a much more comfortable environment.
+There’s no need to empty the reservoir of water as your heat pump has a permanent drain to the outside.
+A heat pump is extremely quiet, unlike traditional air conditioners.

-A heat pump provides you with the ability to easily control and maintain your climate to your comfort levels.
+Easily control and maintain your climate at your comfort levels.
 Traditional heating and cooling systems operate in an “on/off” mode meaning the system is either heating/cooling the space or it is off.
-The result of this is a wide temperature swing as the traditional system will “overshoot” the temperature set point and then shut off while slowly “undershooting” the set point before turning back on.
+The result is a wide temperature swing as the traditional system will “overshoot” the temperature set point and then shut off while slowly “undershooting” the set point before turning back on.
 With an inverter driven heat pump, the system will speed up or slow down to meet the heating/cooling needs of the space just like the gas pedal on your car allows you to navigate city and highway driving.
 This provides a consistent temperature, quiet operation, and high efficiencies.
-Even when you are away from building, you can monitor and adjust your heat pumps accordingly using a mobile app.
+Even when you are away from the building, you can monitor and adjust your heat pumps accordingly using a mobile app.

 Heat Pumps are safe

-Unlike gas heating or wood burners, there are no flames or hot surfaces that children or pets can touch and burn themselves on.
+Unlike gas heating or wood burners, there are no flames or hot surfaces.
 They can also be safely left on while you’re out or asleep.
-Heat pumps don’t create smoke, ashes, moisture or any other waste material for you to remove.
-There are no trips required outside in the cold and rain for wood or pellets.
+Heat pumps don’t create smoke, ash, moisture or any other waste material.
+Plus, there’s no need to go out in the dark for more firewood or pellets!

 Other Great Benefits of Heat Pumps